 Certain climbing plants are best for this kind of look because they are lighter and will grip better onto their support so ask your nursery for their recommendation.
 Learn more about the best indoor plants for your home.

 This apartment has a similar-looking effect, this time created by vines cascading from a plant in a hanging basket.
 This is perfect for Boho, Jungalow/Kinfolk or even Scandi style interiors, infusing lots of natural charm, colour and movement into a space.

 25. Add rustic jugs

-  More kitchen window sill ideas here that involve plants as décor, this time a densely placed collection of potplants and cut flowers in galvanised steel and ceramic containers and set atop a slab of marble on the sill.
-I like the time-worn, rustic aesthetic with the vintage faucet and taps and timber benchtop, merging beautifully with the contemporary subway tile.
+For more kitchen window sill ideas involving plants as décor, consider a densely placed collection of potplants and cut flowers in galvanised steel and ceramic containers and set atop a slab of marble on the sill.
+This will give you a time-worn, rustic aesthetic, especially if paired with a vintage faucet and taps.

 Use the window for shelving